Mike Power OBE- appointed 2018

 Professor Peter Thomas MBE – appointed 2004

+Peter was appointed to represent the National Association of Community Education Officers in the Division of Interested Organisations in 1975.
 Between 1979 -1989, Peter was the Deputy Chair of this Division, and between 1997 - 1999, was the Chair and he served as a Member of the then CCPR Executive Committee.
-Between 1998 - 1999 and chaired the Organisation & Services Review Group, successfully steered the major changes to the governance of the organisation.
+Between 1998 - 1999 chaired the Organisation & Services Review Group and successfully steered the major changes to the governance of the organisation.
 He was elected to the new Board of Directors in 1999 - 2002.
 In 2014 he was awarded our prestigious Emeritus Award.

 He is a former member of the GB Sports Council and has represented the UK on a number of pan-European Working Groups on Youth Sport and has been a Consultant on Sport & Recreation Management to the Sultanate of Oman; The University of Oman and the State of Bahrain.
 In addition his sport and recreation speaking engagements have taken him Melbourne to Moscow and from Prague to Tokyo.